IBM/aspera-cli/docs/README.erb.md

 For example, in the simple string `Hello World`, the space character is special for the shell, so it must be escaped so that a single value is represented.

 Double quotes are processed by the shell to create a single string argument.
-For POSIX shells, single quotes can also be used in this case, or protext the special character ` ` (space) with a backslash.
+For POSIX shells, single quotes can also be used in this case, or protext the special character ` ` (space) with a backslash. <!-- markdownlint-disable-line -->

 ```bash
 <%=cmd%> conf echo "Hello World" --format=text